Protect your family from a myriad of potential health problems by checking for mold growth.

 We'll search for any indications of current or previous indoor mold growth, and give recommendations to eliminate the problem.
 Common problem areas include the attic, crawlspace, basement, and around plumbing fixtures — though mold can grow anywhere as long as there's moisture.
 The most important part of any mold inspection is identifying the moisture source.
 The mold cannot be eliminated unless the moisture problem is resolved.

-JT Construction Products provides mold inspections in San Diego, Chula Vista, Oceanside, Escondido, Carlsbad, El Cajon, Vista, San Marcos, Encinitas, National City, La Mesa, and surrounding communities.
+JT Inspection Services provides mold inspections in San Diego, Chula Vista, Oceanside, Escondido, Carlsbad, El Cajon, Vista, San Marcos, Encinitas, National City, La Mesa, and surrounding communities.
 Not sure if that's you?
 Give us a call at (760) 529-1874 or send us an email.